JMC-design/layout/README.md

 # layout
 Simple tool to calculate application layouts

-Layouts are lists of items that default to being layed out vertically. e.g '(a b c) All three items occupy equal amounts of vertical space, and full horizontal.
+Layouts are lists of items that default to being layed out vertically*. e.g '(a b c) All three items occupy equal amounts of vertical space, and full horizontal.

 If an item is a proper list direction of layout is switched, i.e., each level of nesting flips between horizontal and vertical layout.